Back in 2013, I published the first edition of this guide and dubbed it “How to start a blog in Nigeria“.

 There are lots of domain name registrar and hosting services providers available today online, but not many worth patronizing.

-In the previous edition of his guide, I strongly recommend WhoGoHost as the ideal indigenous domain name registrar and hosting services providers you can try out.
+In the previous edition of this latest guide, I strongly recommend WhoGoHost as the ideal indigenous domain name registrar and hosting services providers you can try out.

 This is where your practical aspect of blogging starts.
 After registering your domain name and secure hosting, you’ll want to install your blogging software.
 To save you a whole lot of time, go for self-hosted WordPress blog.